JakeWnuk/ptt/README.md

 - **Analysis Tools:** Analyze input data with statistics and verbose output.
 - **Template Files:** Use template files to apply multiple transformations and operations to input data.
+- **Rule Application & Simplification:** Apply rules to input data and simplify rules for optimization by using the [HCRE](https://git.launchpad.net/hcre/tree/README.md) library.

 ## Getting Started: